air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 these expectations drive emotions.
 20. A human without a working emotional system has difficulty making choices.
 A human without a cognitive system is dysfunctional.
+21. More and more evidence is accumulating that we use logic and reason after the fact, to justify our decisions to ourselves (to our conscious minds) and to others.